 Freelancers and other self-employed taxpayers have several tax-planning strategies available to them, but this means they have some decisions to make as the year draws to a close.

-Certain strategies can help mitigate the cost of certain taxes and optimize your tax situation between the current and future years.
-They fall into four basic categories: accelerating or deferring income, and accelerating or deferring deductions.
+Certain strategies can help mitigate the cost of some taxes and optimize your situation between current and future years.
+They include accelerating or deferring income, and accelerating or deferring deductions.

-Acceleration and Deferral—How It Works
+Acceleration and Deferral—How They Work

-- Deferring deductions means holding off on spending money on tax-deductible expenses until next year or later years when those deductions might be more advantageous to your tax situation then.
+- Deferring deductions means holding off on spending money on tax-deductible expenses until next year or later years when those deductions might be more advantageous to your tax situation.